Pilea Peperomioides: The Complete Chinese Money Plant Guide

 Pilea Peperomioides Care at a Glance

 Pilea peperomioides thrives in bright indirect light, well-draining soil, and moderate watering every one to two weeks.
 Keep temperatures between 60 and 77 degrees Fahrenheit (15 to 25 degrees Celsius), maintain 40 to 60 percent humidity, and fertilize monthly from March through September.
-The plant is non-toxic to cats, dogs, and children — a detail most care guides quietly skip.
+The plant is non-toxic to cats, dogs, and children according to the ASPCA.

 Healthy Pilea peperomioides in a terracotta pot on an east-facing windowsill with ideal indirect light